 The 39th Annual Philadelphia Museum of Art Craft Show, a juried exhibition and retail sale, will be held at the Pennsylvania Convention Center from November 12-15, 2015, with a Preview Party on November 11.
 The jury will accept 195 craft artists.

 Approximately 18,000 visitors attend.
-Out of the 195 artists exhibiting at the 2013 Show, approximately 41were new to the show, with a number of these juried under the Emerging Artist category.
+Out of the 195 artists exhibiting at the 2014 Show, 51 were new to the show, with a number of these juried under the Emerging Artist category.

 APPLICATION INFORMATION, DEADLINES AND FEES